smartbitcoin/arc_plot/README.md

 gpu: *nvidia cuda compatibility > 7.5 GPU ( 20 or 30 series) with 4G+ vram,  support up to 8 GPUs.*

 ssd: *MLC or TLC with good continuous sequence R/S speed.
-QLC should use raid0. ( found some SSD have fwrite() error if speed lag thd GPU too much.)
+QLC should use raid0. ( found some SSD have fwrite() error if speed lag GPU too much.)

 Software: